YuryKabernik/yurykabernik.github.io/_posts/2025-09-10-polymorphic-http-requests-handling.md

                 contacts: '#/components/schemas/ContactsAudience'
 ```

-The `audience` property is defined as an array containing polymorphic objects, enabling a document to be shared with multiple audience types in a single request.
+The `audience` property is defined as an array of polymorphic objects, enabling a document to be shared in a single request with multiple audience types.

 The `propertyName` specified in the `discriminator` object refers to a property that must exist in each schema listed under `oneOf`.
 This property is used to determine which specific .NET type should be instantiated during deserialization.
 The `mapping` section explicitly associates each possible value of the discriminator property with a corresponding schema, declaring the correct type to be expected based on the provided value.